Probiotic supplements in liquid form have gained popularity in recent years. But are liquid probiotics better than pills?

 What are probiotics?

-To be classified as a probiotic, a microbe must be alive when consumed, confer health benefits,
+To be classified as a probiotic, a microbe must be alive when consumed and safe for human consumption.

-Probiotics naturally occur in fermented foods such as sauerkraut, kimchi, natto, miso, kefir, and yogurt and can be obtained in supplemental form.
+Probiotics naturally occur in fermented foods such as sauerkraut, kimchi, natto, miso, kefir, and yogurt, and can be obtained in supplemental form.

 Benefits and uses of liquid probiotics

-Compared to probiotic pills that release probiotics into the small intestines, liquid probiotics expose all parts of the gastrointestinal tract to beneficial microbes, which provide unique health benefits.
+Compared to probiotic pills that release probiotics into the small intestines, liquid probiotics expose all parts of the gastrointestinal tract to beneficial microbes, which may provide unique health benefits.

 Benefits and uses of probiotic capsules and tablets